'It takes trillions': John Kerry claims no country has enough money to stop climate change - NewsBreak

 Climate confab heads into final week, warming goal uncertain

-SHARM EL-SHEIKH (AP) — Global climate talks in Egypt headed into their second half on Monday with plenty of uncertainty left over whether there’ll be a substantial deal to combat climate change.
-Tens of thousands of delegates from nearly 200 countries, observers, experts, activists and journalists, returned to...
+Global climate talks in Egypt are headed into their second half with plenty of uncertainty left over whether there'll be a substantial deal to combat climate change

 Trump news – live: Mike Pence says Trump ‘endangered me and my family’ on Jan 6 in new interview